[Vanessa Mooney Fight the Power studded cuff bracelet + Holy Tee fringed shawl.]

 Until you read something about your age and statistics and probabilities, and then time sort of makes the decision for you, doesn’t it?

 I don’t judge anyone who does have babies.
 I think it’s pretty awesome, actually.
-I want to squeeze the oxygen out of my nephews, for example.
-My niece is comedy gold.
-Watching Rob’s cousins kiss their mom makes me melt into the floor—with joy and with envy.
 My parents are so cool, they make me wonder what kind of parent I’d be.
-My friend Helen’s babies make me want to beat my face in a wall, they’re so adorable.
 Creative kids are amazing.
 Poop’s ok, too.
 I’d love to be able to watch cartoons again, and teach a little shithead how to draw cats and what the names of the fish are.
 And the idea of something that’s part you is intriguing, although fleeting in its significance.

 It’s all the “can’ts” and “won’ts” about having a kid that make it so inconceivable to me.
-“Sorry, we can’t [fill in blank of something fun] because that’s when the kid [fill in blank of something annoying]” and I’m thinking… I already have so many limits to things I want to do—financial, time, and otherwise—why would I want to turn around and get pregnant before the ink has dried on my marriage certificate?
+“Sorry, we can’t [fill in blank of something fun] because that’s when the kid [fill in blank of something annoying]” and I’m thinking… I already have so many limits to things I want to do—financial, time, and otherwise—why would I want to turn around and get pregnant?
 What about living for a little while?
 It’s like there’s this big hurry to get fat, tired, and complain about it.

 I have nothing real to complain about, and I love it.
 That seems like a big “I made it”, but that I don’t have anyone to share it with.
 Because they’re all getting pregnant.
 So I go back to wondering about this reason everyone thumbs a ride on this particular wagon to confusionville.
 Like I’m the big dummy who doesn’t get it.